 This we know to be a historic fact, in an ancient empire, at a time when slavery was a commonly accepted practice throughout the known world, and every civilized society required laws to govern the keeping of slaves.
 OPCA theory however… places a whole additional meaning on the doctrine of “Capitis diminutio maxima, media, and minima”.

 The theory insists that when writing the ‘Roman persons’ name, the “Capitis maxima” part implied CAPITAL or UPPER CASE LETTERING, while the “minima” implied LOWER CASE LETTERING.

 This concept was obviously created in haste though, as they were desperately mining outdated law dictionaries for an obscure Latin phrase to suit the new conspiracy theory about capital lettering.
 There was a fundamental fact they overlooked completely, and it appears everyone that believes this theory also has, due to a complete absence of fact-checking.

+The classical Roman Latin alphabet only has what we called “upper case”, or majuscule, letters.
 By the 4th century CE, a semi-cursive style called uncial was being used for handwriting.
 Uncial is considered a majuscule style but with rounded letters.
 Eventually this evolved into the minuscule style by the 8th century CE.